Bandits and Experts in Metric Spaces: Introduction

 On the opposite end of the ``tractability spectrum'' of the \problem, there are metric spaces of infinite covering dimension, for which no algorithm can have regret of the form $O(t^\gamma)$, $\gamma<1$.
 Intuitively, such metric spaces are intractable.
 Formally, will define ``intractable'' metric spaces is those that do not admit sub-linear regret.

 \begin{description} \item[(Q4)] Which metric spaces are tractable, i.e. admit $o(t)$ regret? \end{description}

-\xhdr{Lipschitz experts.} We are also interested in the full-feedback version of the \problem, which we call \emph{Lipschitz experts}.
-For any MAB problem there exists a corresponding full-feedback version, where after each round the payoffs from all arms are revealed.
-(Formally, an algorithm can query any finite number of arms.)
+We are also interested in the full-feedback version of the \problem, where after each round the payoff for each arm can be queried by the algorithm.
 Such settings have been extensively studied in the online learning literature under the name \emph{best experts problems} \citep{experts-jacm97,CesaBL-book,vovk98}.
-In particular, it is known that one can achieve constant regret for a finite set of arms \citep{sleeping-colt08}, and $\tilde{O}(\sqrt{t})$ regret for metric spaces of bounded covering dimension \citep{Anupam-experts07}.
-(The algorithm in \citet{Anupam-experts07} is a version of the \NaiveAlg.)
-To the best of our knowledge, no other results on the \FFproblem are known.

-For Lipschitz experts, we are interested in per-metric optimality (Q1), including the extreme versions (Q3) and (Q4).
+Accordingly, we call our setting the \emph{\FFproblem}.
+To the best of our knowledge, prior work for this setting includes the following two results: constant regret for a finite set of arms \citep{sleeping-colt08}, and $\tilde{O}(\sqrt{t})$ regret for metric spaces of bounded covering dimension \citep{Anupam-experts07}; the latter result uses a version of the \NaiveAlg.
+We are interested in per-metric optimality (Q1), including the extreme versions (Q3) and (Q4).
 For polynomial regret the goal is to handle metric spaces of infinite covering dimension.
-The necessary background and results are gathered in Section~\ref{sec:experts-overview}.